My name is Gazelle Sharmahd I’m your Dossier Leader

 Systematic Violation of Women's Rights & Gender Apartheid

-The Islamic Republic of Iran operates a legal and social system that UN experts have characterized as gender apartheid — a comprehensive framework of laws and enforcement mechanisms that restricts women's freedom of movement, dress, employment, education, legal standing, and bodily autonomy on the basis of sex.
-The mandatory hijab law, enforced by the morality police (Gasht-e Ershad) and since 2022 by new surveillance and legal mechanisms, requires all women in public to cover their hair — a requirement that applies to foreign visitors as well as citizens and is enforced through fines, arrest, and detention.
+The Islamic Republic of Iran operates a legal and social system that UN experts have characterized as gender apartheid.
+The mandatory hijab law, enforced by the morality police (Gasht-e Ershad) and since 2022 by new surveillance and legal mechanisms, requires all women in public to cover their hair.
+Arrest, rape, and torture are commonplace punishments for women showing hair beneath their hijab, wearing nail polish, or singing in public.

-The Woman Life Freedom uprising — ignited by the September 2022 killing of Mahsa (Zhina) Amini, a 22-year-old Kurdish Iranian woman, in morality police custody — represented the most significant feminist revolt in the history of the Islamic Republic and arguably one of the most significant feminist uprisings in modern history.
+The Woman Life Freedom uprising — ignited by the September 2022 killing of Mahsa (Zhina) Amini, a 22-year-old Kurdish Iranian woman, in morality police custody — represented the most significant feminist revolt in the history of the Islamic Republic.
 Women burned their headscarves in public, cut their hair at the graves of the dead, and organized strikes and protests across every province.
 The uprising was met with live ammunition, mass arrest, torture, and execution — and the mandatory hijab law remains in force.

 September 16, 2022 — Death of Mahsa Amini Mahsa (Zhina) Amini, a 22-year-old Kurdish Iranian woman from Saqqez, died in morality police custody in Tehran after being arrested for alleged improper hijab.
-Medical evidence reviewed by forensic experts and documented by human rights organizations indicated injuries consistent with a blow to the head.
-The government claimed she died of a pre-existing heart condition.
+Medical evidence indicated injuries consistent with a blow to the head.
 Her death triggered the Woman Life Freedom uprising.

-2023–2024 — Chemical Attacks on Schoolgirls Hundreds of schoolgirls across Iran were hospitalized following suspected chemical attacks on their schools between late 2022 and 2023.
+2023–2024 — Chemical Attacks on Schoolgirls Hundreds of schoolgirls across Iran were hospitalized following suspected chemical attacks on their schools.
 Over 1,000 cases across multiple provinces were reported.
-Iranian officials initially denied the attacks, then attributed them to unidentified domestic actors.
 Human rights organizations noted the attacks concentrated on girls' schools and characterized them as gender-targeted terrorism.

 07